RushilBasappa/deployment-pipeline-jenkins-plugin/quickstart.md

 <a id="createrepo"></a>
 ### Create a Repo
 Create a git repo where you will store .bitesize configuration files.
 This can be pretty much anywhere.
-We'll call this the `SEED_JOBS_REPO` You will need to provide a `GIT_PRIVATE_KEY` for access to the repo from Jenkins.
-Read-Only access from Jenkins is recommended.
+We'll call this the `SEED_JOBS_REPO`.
+You will need to provide a `GIT_PRIVATE_KEY` for access to the repository from Jenkins.
+Read-Only access is recommended.
 <br><br>